Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 Tips for Getting Ashore Quickly and Making the Most of Your Time

-Time is genuinely compressed at tender ports.
-You’re losing 20–40 minutes in tender travel alone, the queue to get ashore can add another 30–60 minutes on a busy ship, and you need to be back at the tender dock well before the last boat.
-On a port call with a 17:00 departure, you may only have five or six hours ashore if you’re not strategic about it.
+Time is compressed at tender ports.
+You’re losing 20 – 40 minutes in tender travel alone, the queue to get ashore can add another 30 – 60 minutes on a busy ship, and you should be back at the tender dock well before the last boat.
+On a port day with a 17:00 departure, you may only have five or six hours ashore if you’re not strategic about it.

 1. Read the daily programme the night before.
 Find out when tender tickets are being distributed and set an alarm.
 Being at the front of the queue when distribution opens makes a significant difference.